Go to content

 • You must be able to call for help if a technical issue arises

-Learning about issues by interviewing staff at clinics
+Learning about issues by interviewing clinic staff

 • So late they would have to reschedule the appointment